GrabNetworks/grabpress/src/README.txt

  * AUTO-408: When I create a feed using a category with spaces, I do not reveieve any posts.
  * AUTO-405: After installing the GrabPress plug-in, my media tab from the admin menu disappears.

-= 1.0.1 =
-*Features:*

- * AUTO-134: The 'grabpress' user is not removed from the WordPress database after the plugin is manually deactivated and deleted.
- * AUTO-173: As a publisher, I want to select more than 1 video channel when creating or editing a feed.
- * AUTO-175: As a publisher, I want to exclude keywords from search parameters, to better refine my results.
- * AUTO-311: As a publisher, I want to name my feeds, so I can easily identify what I am using the feed for.

-*Bug Fixes:*

- * AUTO-263: Create Feed page is displayed when user tries to open 'preview feed' page in new tab.
- * AUTO-308: Creating a new account with an existing account e-mail address does not display appropriate warning.

-= 1.0.0 =
- * Public Beta

-== Upgrade Notice ==

-= 1.0.0 =
- * Initial release